Mason23Johnson/Mason23Johnson/README.md

 Java Mod Development: Creating mods for games such as Minecraft, including:

-  -Integrating Windows functionalities (e.g., webcams, microphones).
+  ---Integrating Windows functionalities (e.g., webcams, microphones).

-  -Modifying entities, textures, sounds, and environmental assets.
+  ---Modifying entities, textures, sounds, and environmental assets.

-  -Implementing design patterns and scalable architecture.
+  ---Implementing design patterns and scalable architecture.

+---
 In addition to game development, I am continuously expanding my knowledge in databases, networking, and various software technologies to broaden my professional scope.

 Although my current focus lies in game design, I am passionate about exploring fields such as machine learning and cybersecurity.